School Information

 We are ‘rubbish free’, so require students to take their lunch rubbish home with them.
 Better still, lunches can be placed in compartmentalised lunch boxes without any need for plastics or paper!

 As in any environment, we have students with allergies, the most common being nuts, eggs and dairy.
 Allergic reactions can be so severe that they may be life threatening.
-Please read this Important Information regarding Allergies.
+We encourage children to only eat their own lunches.

 Order Lunch